sancho2/FretBoard_Aide/README.md

 Palette.bi  - This file defines colors that I limit the program to use.
 Button.bi - This file defines a button class used in the menu bar accross the top and the status bar accross the bottom.
 Data.bi - This file contains data for a feature that was in a previous incarnation but is not yet in development for the current program.
 (Ignore this)
+Notes.bi  - This file contains classes that help to interact with musical notes and notation.
 Guitar.bas/.bi  - These two files contain the definition of the TGuitar class that is used to display the guitar and find notes along its fret board.
 StatusBar.bi  - This file contains the StatusBar_ namespace that is used to interact with the status bar at the bottom.
 MenuBar.bi  - This file contains the MenuBar_ namespace that is used to interact with the menu bar accross the top.